 “The lack of monuments, honouring historic women, enhances the wrong perception that women have no valuable accomplishments or that they have not contributed to the development of society”, says Svetla Baeva, Campaign Director at the BHC.

-Citizens are invited to sign a petition, addressed to the Sofia municipality, demanding the adoption of a strategy for closing the gender gap in public sculpture in the city, as well as advocating for the erection of the first monument of a woman in 2018.
+Citizens are invited to sign a petition, addressed to the Sofia municipality, demanding the adoption of a strategy for closing the gender gap in public sculpture in the city.
 Hundreds have already supported the call to honor women who have contributed to development of the city and country.
-What is more, an ongoing poll is collecting information on the public’s favourite for the first monument.
+An ongoing poll is collecting information on the public’s favourite for the first monument.